lineality/Online_Voting_Using_One_Time_Pads/README.md

 - fake account setup
 - malicious files (fake or altered pictures for deception)
 - user login protocols
-- adversarial input to automated systems(in sense just like SQL injection attacks)
+- adversarial input to automated systems(in sense just like SQL injection attacks...but SQL never being used in particular)
 - GPT LLM concerns (be specific)
 - authentication topics: